-PRIORITY SAMPLE SITES: KAHALU'U, O'AHU
+PRIORITY SAMPLE SITES: KAHALU'U BEACH, O'AHU

-Since 2018, Oʻahu BWTF test results have indicated chronically high bacteria levels at Kahaluʻu.
-In 2024, 92% of the samples collected at Kahaluʻu exceeded health standards.
-High bacteria readings are likely related to the high density of coastal cesspools in this area, as well as the fact that Kahaluʻu is located at the mouth of a river and receives large amounts of land-based runoff.
-Previous studies by the University of Hawaiʻi also indicate the impact of wastewater contamination from cesspools at Kahaluʻu.
+Since 2018, bi-weeky test results by the O'ahu BWTF have indicated chronically high bacteria levels at Kahalu'u Beach.
+In 2024, 92% of the samples exceeded health standards.
+These high bacteria readings are likely related to the high density of coastal cesspools in this area, as well as the fact that Kahalu'u Beach is adjacent to a stream-fed lagoon and receives large amounts of landbased runoff.
+Previous studies by the University of Hawai'i also indicate the impact of wastewater contamination from cesspools at Kahalu'u.
+92% OF KAHALU'U SAMPLES IN 2024 EXCEEDED HEALTH STANDARDS FOR BACTERIAL COUNTS

-9296

-OF KAHALU'U SAMPLES

-IN 2024 EXCEEDED

-HEALTH STANDARDS FOR

-BACTERIAL COUNTS